MasashiHino/masashihino.github.io/_pages/teaching.md

 * **syllabus**: pdf (in Japanese, to be uploaded), or see below for English version
  * **grades**: midterm and final exams (50% each)
+  * I will post practice problem sets for students' sef-study (no submission).
  * **prerequisite**: I would like to assume that students
    * have taken introductory economics (入門経済学) and some other 100-level courses
    * are taking foundamental microeconomics and econometrics (基礎ミクロ・基礎計量)

 # Course Schedule (Tentative)

-* week 1. intro, math review & basic measurement
+* week 1. intro, math review
-* week 2.
+* week 2. basic measurement
+* week 3.
 Households: consumptions and savings
-* week 3.
+* week 4.
 Households: labor hour choice
-* week 4.
+* week 5.
 Firm: investment
-* week 5.
-Equilibrium: GE (two period Lucas tree, if time permitting)
 * week 6.
-Business Cycle Theory: Two periods RBC
+Equilibrium: GE, RBC intro, asset pricing
 * week 7.
-Business Cycle Theory:Two periods RBC (cont'd)
+Equilibrium: cont'd
   * **midterm exam**
 * week 8.
 Economic Growth: Solow Model
 * week 9.
 Economic Growth: Solow Model
 * week 10.
 Money
 * week 11.
-Price Level
+IS-LM based on NK
 * week 12.
 IS-LM based on NK
 * week 13.
-IS-LM based on NK (cont'd)
+AD-AS based on NK (cont'd)
   * **final exam**